Agreements, Terms & Conditions

 Candidate must comply with the following rules regarding testing location and candidate conduct during the Exam and should review and understand the policy on warnings and Exam terminations.

-Testing Location Requirements
+Testing Location Policy

 - Room must be quiet, private and well lit